isomerpages/nlb-mobile-guide/get-started-with/0-myLibrary.md

 </div></div>

-<button class="accordion">I am a Singaporean/PR and have recently signed up for a PAssion card, which entitles me to a Partner library membership.
+<button class="accordion1">I am a Singaporean/PR and have recently signed up for a PAssion card, which entitles me to a Partner library membership.
 How do I activate my library membership?</button>

 <div class="panel">
   <div class="libby">